JulianKemmerer/PipelineC/examples/pico-ice/ice_makefile_pipelinec/README.md

 Ex. `make clean all PIPELINEC_REPO=/path/to/PipelineC OSS_CAD_SUITE=/path/to/oss-cad-suite && sudo make prog_pico OSS_CAD_SUITE=/path/to/oss-cad-suite`

-See more example build command lines at the top of Makefile.
+See more example build command lines at the top of `Makefile`.

 ## Top Level IO
 For now top level IO configuration needs to match across three files: